ngokhoa1202/cs-note/operating-system/unix/linux/file-system/File properties.md

 ## Timestamp
 ### Month
 - The month when the file is created.
 ### Date
 -  The date when the file is created.
 ### Time
 -  The time when the file is created.
 # Inode
 - Stands for Index Node.
-- Represented by a number and stores metadata of a file / directory:
+- Represented by a number and stores <mark class="hltr-yellow">metadata</mark> of a file / directory:
 	- File type.
 	- File size.
 	- Ownership.